its-id/100x-Cohort-Programs/Week 2/Assignments/01-async-js/README.md

 ## JavaScript Assignments

-This folder contains assignments related to asynchronous JavaScript.
+This folder contains assignments related to asynchronous JavaScript and Node.js.

 ### Assignments